Trezzix/MotionLab_summer2025/README.md

     - *Hand = Manual Mode ("Progr")*
     - *Logo $^{TP}$ = Program Mode ("Local")*
     - *Logo = ? ("Remote")*
+- *Remember to use correct IP on laptop 192.168.1.15 to communicate with SpeedGoat*

 #### Stop